Cognitive Load in Web Design

 Developing User Personas

-User personas are fictional representations of target users based on research data, helping designers understand user needs, behaviours, and preferences.
+User personas are fictional representations of target users based on research data in psychology, helping designers understand user needs, behaviours, and preferences.
+Cognitive psychologists play a crucial role in studying these mental processes, providing insights into how users process, comprehend, and remember information.

 Mapping user journeys involves visualising the steps a user takes to accomplish specific goals on the website, highlighting touchpoints and interactions throughout the process.